-The Law Office of Paul Benson focuses its practice to Bankruptcy, typically Chapter 7 and 13 cases, and Family Law cases that include divorce, custody, parentage, and adoption.
+The Law Office of Paul Benson focuses its practice to Bankruptcy, typically Chapter 7 and 13 cases, Tax Help, and Personal Injury.

 I opened my office in 2007 in Ogden after graduating from law school and I opened my second office in the Salt Lake Area in 2009.

 A single lady who was behind on her house payments and severely in debt came to my office.
 We worked on a Chapter 7 Bankruptcy and directly with her mortgage company.
 She is still living in her home and in a much better financial position than before we met.

 A retired couple on a fixed income had too much unpaid debt.
 We worked on a Chapter 7 and their debt was discharged.
 They are still living in their home and very relieved not to have the collectors calling every day!

 My initial consultation is FREE and it usually lasts an hour.